-1. No synchronization of object ids at object create time.
-Object IDs are using during the reconcile process to identify objects which are unknown to some subset of the PETs in the currently running VM.
+No synchronization of object IDs at object create time.
+Object IDs are used during the reconcile process to identify objects which are unknown to some subset of the PETs in the currently running VM.
 Object IDs are assigned in sequential order at object create time.